nathanaelseen/nathanaelseen.github.io/_pages/richardgoldbergqns00000000010.md

 But again, from our hypothesis, it converges to some $$L \ne 0$$.
 Contradiction.

-Since, in all Cases, we arrive at a Contradiction, the theorem is true, and
+Since, in all Cases, we reach a Contradiction, the theorem is true, and
 $$(s_n)_{n=1}^\infty$$ indeed oscillates. $$\blacksquare$$